 AWS docs explain How Spot Fleet Weighting Works under the “Spot Fleet Instance Weighting” section.
-I’ve read through the doc a few times now and even so when I come back to it months later, it still requires some mental wrangling to remember how it works.
-Been using some “mental” rules to understand how Spot Fleet Weighting work more quickly.
+I’ve read through the doc a few times now, and even so, when I come back to it months later, it still requires some mental wrangling to remember how it works.
+Been using some “mental” rules to understand how Spot Fleet Weighting works more quickly.
 Hopefully, you find these notes helpful also.

-It’s a bit of work but it’s worth it for a typical 80% savings.
+It’s a bit of work, but it’s worth it for a realizable 80% savings.

 AWS Docs Explanation

 First, let’s review a table straight out of the AWS Docs explanation:

 |Instance type||Instance weight||Price per instance hour||Price per unit hour||Number of instances launched|

 |r3.xlarge||2||$0.05||.025 (.05 divided by 2)||5 (10 divided by 2)|

 |r3.8xlarge||8||$0.10||.0125 (.10 divided by 8)||2 (10 divided by 8, result rounded up)|

 In the docs example, they use a spot fleet request with a target capacity of 10 units.
 This means you’re asking for at least a total of 10 capacity units.
 The capacity unit or weighting factor can be any arbitrary value you choose.
 This allows you to assign values to instance types based on your exact needs.
 It could be based on RAM, CPU, really anything.
 Then it is up to the Spot Fleet service to figure out which combination of instances will meet your need.
 Here are combinations that work for this example:

 - Five r3.xlarge for an exact capacity of 10 units.